mpalummo/DFT-2D/C-1L/convergence/PBE/kpt/README.md

 At the end you should obtain Etot_vs_kpt.dat

-You can plot it is using one of the python scripts you copied from the Script directory or using plot.gnu both procedures will create png files.
+You can plot it using one of the python scripts you copied from the Script directory or using plot.gnu all procedures will create png files.